Skip to content

 array.rb

-Similarly, as depicted in Figure 4-4, to delete an element at index \(i\), all elements following index \(i\) must be moved forward by one position.
+Similarly, as shown in Figure 4-4, to delete the element at index \(i\), we need to shift all elements after index \(i\) forward by one position.

 array.py